6PM - 11PM // Town Center

 Sign up for the Coppell E-Newsletter

-The department also manages and maintains 544 acres of park land, nature preserves, cemetery, and all city grounds.
+The department manages and maintains 544 acres of park land, nature preserves, cemetery, and all city grounds.
 Facilities include the CORE, Wagon Wheel Tennis Center, the Coppell Senior and Community Center at Grapevine Springs, the Biodiversity Education Center, and Rolling Oaks Memorial Center.
 We work closely with citizens to bring their dreams to life.
 Community partnerships have resulted in three community gardens, a dog park, a healthy living initiative, and public art in the park.

 Our vision to create a community connected through people, parks and programs aligns with the National Recreation and Park Association's (NRPA) philosophy of creating equitable, healthy and sustainable communities.